Estimated reading time: 7 minutes

 If you found that you were spending too much money while documenting monthly grocery costs, I recommend you continue tracking your shops.

 Not knowing is like pulling the covers over your budget and telling it to do what it wants.

 That always ends badly or costs you the money you could have saved towards retirement or to put towards your education, debt, or other life goals.

-If you only want to find out how much money you’re spending on food every month, you must document only what you are spending on food.
+If you only want to find out how much money you spend on food every month, you must document only what you spend on food.

 Some people like to split their grocery category into a few categories like Food, Pet, Health, Beauty, and Cleaning supplies.

 This is because they can track how much they spend in each category to give them an accurate number.